Best Bets: Everything You Need to Know About the Mammoth Ice Rink

 My daughter is becoming a more proficient skater but often asks to rent the Bobby® seal training aid for $5.
 It’s an adorable tool that kids can push around the ice or sit on to rest.
 Other learn to skate aids are available on a first-come, first-serve basis.

 There are several fun-family-oriented events scheduled at the rink throughout the winter season.
-Santa visits the rink for a special skating session the evening of December 18.
+Santa visits the rink for a special skating session throughout the holiday season.
 Looking for a family-friendly way to ring in the New Year?
-On December 31, the rink hosts the annual East Coast New Year’s Eve party with a countdown to the arrival of 2015 at 9:00pm.
-In January, the rink will observe US Figure Skating’s National Ice Skating Month.
-Watch for special promotions encouraging everyone to give ice skating a try, and check out the Winter Youth Hockey Classic on Saturday, January 10 to watch local kids show off their skills in an exhibition game.
+On December 31, the rink hosts the annual East Coast New Year’s Eve party with a countdown to the arrival of 2023 at 9:00pm.
+Watch for special promotions like Free Skate Night, encouraging everyone to give ice skating a try, and check out the Winter Youth Hockey Classic in January to watch local kids show off their skills in an exhibition game.
 Visit Mammoth Youth Hockey to learn more about the program and how to support these young athletes.

 Before You Go

-Please call 760.934.2505 during operating hours for additional information and to confirm the rink is open.
-You can also call the Recreation Department Office at 760.934.8989 ext.
-222 for information.
+Please call 760.965.3695 during operating hours for additional information and to confirm the rink is open.
+You can also call the Recreation Department Office at 760.965.3690 for information.
 Limited parking is available or take our free public transit system.
-Nearby stops are serviced by the red, purple, and gray lines.
+Nearby stops are serviced by the red and purple lines.

 It can take some time to reopen the facility after winter storms, so please be patient.
 The schedule is subject to change.
 The Mammoth Ice Rink is a drug, tobacco, and alcohol-free facility.
-Weather permitting; the facility is scheduled to operate through February 22, 2015.
+Weather permitting the rink general operates through the end of February.